Welcome to the capital of the most populous country in the world. With a culture steeped in history and tradition, this is a city unlike any other.

 Our choice for the best hostel in Beijing is the Peking International Youth Hostel because it’s located in the coolest part of the city where you can still get a sense of what the Chinese capital was like in ancient times.

+Do you now know where to stay in Beijing?
 Have you been to Beijing and think we missed something?
 Let us know in the comments below!
 Cheers!

 Do you own an awesome hostel, hotel or apartment?
 Want to be featured in our list?
 Email [email protected] to find out how.

 “Find out how YOU can support the site.
 We work hard to put out the best backpacker resources on the web, for free!
 It’s all about helping out our tribe of awesome backpacker readers [that’s you!].
 Please visit the link to find out how you can help keep the site going 🙂